 “Whether at home or in the office, electric light is not as bright as sunlight, so our brain doesn’t get a clear signal of daytime when we spend time indoors (as so many of us do),” says Walker.
 “At night the reverse happens – with artificial lighting and street lights, our brains can be confused.
 As a result, our quality of sleep is jeopardised and we might not feel truly awake during the day.”

-To counteract this, try to spend at least one hour in natural light by going for a walk during your lunch break or commute.
+To counteract this, spend at least one hour in natural light.
+You could go for a walk during your lunch break or add extra walking to your commute.
 At home, invest in an analogue clock that gives off minimal light, or simply cover your digital clock’s display.

 If you’re a lark, catch up on that extra work or gym session in the morning.
 If you’re an owl, set yourself a realistic wake-up time and save exercise or hobbies for lunchtime or after-work.
 You could even think about discussing flexible working hours with your boss.